 Support for disabled students

-If you're a UK student with a disability, you may be able to receive financial support from the government for special equipment or a helper.
+If you're a UK student with a disability, you may be able to receive additional support from the government.

 Help with living costs